apache/spark/docs/structured-streaming-kafka-integration.md

   .option("topic", "topic1") \
   .save()

-# Write key-value data from a DataFrame to Kafka using a topic specified in the data
+# Write key-value data from a DataFrame to Kafka using the topic specified in the data
 df.selectExpr("topic", "CAST(key AS STRING)", "CAST(value AS STRING)") \
   .write \
   .format("kafka") \
   .option("kafka.bootstrap.servers", "host1:port1,host2:port2") \
   .save()

+# Write key-value data from a DataFrame to Kafka using the topic specified in the path option
+df.selectExpr("CAST(key AS STRING)", "CAST(value AS STRING)") \
+  .write \
+  .format("kafka") \
+  .option("kafka.bootstrap.servers", "host1:port1,host2:port2") \
+  .save("topic2")

 {% endhighlight %}
 </div>